Jeremy Conrad left his own VC firm to start a company, and investors like what he’s building – TechCrunch

 Still, Quartz has Conrad, who isn’t just any founding CEO.
 Not only does he have that background in engineering, but having launched a venture firm and spent years as an investor may also serve him well.
 He thinks a lot about the payback period on its hardware, for example.

 Unlike a lot of founders, he even says he loves the fundraising process.
-“I get the highest quality feedback from some of the smartest people I know, which really helps focus your vision,” says Conrad, who says that Quartz, which operates in California today, is now embarking on a nationwide rollout.
+“I get the highest-quality feedback from some of the smartest people I know, which really helps focus your vision,” says Conrad, who says that Quartz, which operates in California today, is now embarking on a nationwide rollout.

 “When you talk with great VCs, they ask great questions.
-For me, it’s best free consulting you can get.”
+For me, it’s the best free consulting you can get.”